 2. Digital tools are entering the new normal in construction

-Would it shock you if we said that the construction sector is one of the least digitised industries in the world?
+Would it shock you if we said that the construction sector is one of the least digitized industries in the world?
 Probably not, right?

 It’s a sleeping giant in the need of a wake-up call.
 But the sand is seeping through the hourglass faster than ever before.
 The driving force?
-COVID-19, the absence of trade shows and a digital change in behavioural patterns.
+COVID-19, the absence of trade shows, and a digital change in behavioral patterns.

 - 61% expect an uptick in digital tools post COVID-19